 Formal versus more informal approaches

-Although no country (as far as I know) has launched formal national screening programs such as we see for cervical cancer, there seems little doubt that skin cancers are diagnosed at an earlier stage than they once were, and that this is likely to reduce morbity and mortality from skin cancer [ ] .
-I will label these approaches ‘informal’, although this does not imply they do not work.
+Although no country (as far as I know) has launched formal national screening programmes such as we see for cervical cancer in the UK, there seems little doubt that skin cancers are diagnosed at an earlier stage than they once were, and that this is likely to have reduced morbidity and mortality from skin cancer.
+I will label these approaches ‘informal‘, although this is not meant to imply that they do not work.

 Why then is skin cancer diagnosed earlier than it once was?